felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 (\*) BYOC - Bring Your Own Courier

+---

+**IMPORTANT NOTE**: Product-level comments are not supported on iKentoo.
+Therefore, if your customers include product-level comments in an order, you will not be able to see them.
+For possible alternative solutions to this problem, see [Uber Eats documentation](/apps/uber-eats/map-ref-codes#product-level-comments).

+---

 ## Just Eat

 To receive Just Eat orders in iKentoo, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.